Tsoggy/Cryptocurrencies/README.md

 ## What is being created
 We are using four technical analysis:

-Deliverable 1: Preprocessing the Data for PCA Deliverable 2: Reducing Data Dimensions Using PCA Deliverable 3: Clustering Cryptocurrencies Using K-means Deliverable 4: Visualizing Cryptocurrencies Results
+1. Preprocessing the Data for PCA
+2. Reducing Data Dimensions Using PCA
+3. Clustering Cryptocurrencies Using K-means
+4. Visualizing Cryptocurrencies Results